-A. DEVELOPMENT-INNOVATION ACTIVITIES - affecting development of the new and
+A. DEVELOPMENT-INNOVATION ACTIVITIES

-TIES - affecting development of the new as significant improvement of the existing:
+- affecting development of the new and significant improvement of the existing:

 - products,

 - production series,

 - production processes, and

 - production technologies.

 For investments in development-innovation activities, the aid beneficiary shall be granted, apart from the aid provided for by this Act, the increase in aid for the costs for creating of new jobs linked to an investment project amounting to 50%.
 Furthermore, for investments in development-innovation activities the non-repayable aid shall be granted for purchasing of equipment/machinery amounting to 20% of the actual eligible costs of purchasing equipment/machinery in maximum amount of EUR 0.5 million in HRK equivalent, provided the purchased equipment/machinery presents high-tech equipment / machinery.